tareknaser/Car-detection-with-YOLO/README.md

-# Car detection with YOLO
+# Car Detection with YOLO

-This is week 3 programming assignment of Course 4 in the Deep Learning Specialization provided by Coursera.
+### This was intended for the Week 3 programming assignment on Convolutional Neural Network for [deeplearning.ai](https://www.coursera.org/specializations/deep-learning?).

 ![Screenshot 1](/images/preview.png)